user1342/Awesome-LLM-Red-Teaming/README.md

 - **[Prompt Engineering Tools](https://www.promptengineering.org)** - A resource for learning about prompt engineering, which includes various prompt manipulation techniques useful for red-teaming.
 - **[☆ Folly](https://github.com/user1342/Folly)** - Open-source LLM Prompt-Injection and Jailbreaking Playground.
+- **[☆ LLM-itM](https://github.com/user1342/LLM-itM)** - A machine-in-the-middle tool for proxying, inspecting, and modifying traffic sent to and from an OpenAI-compliant endpoint.

 # Techniques and Approaches